-Tobias Lawson was born in Waddy, Kentucky in 1886.
-When Lawson entered school she insisted on wearing dresses and began calling herself Lucy.
+Lucy Hicks Anderson was born Tobias Lawson in Waddy, Kentucky sometime in 1886.
+When Lawson entered public school she insisted on wearing dresses and began calling herself Lucy.
 Her mother took her to a physician, and the doctor advised her mother to rear Lucy as a girl.
-Lucy left school at the age of fifteen to work as a domestic.
-When she was in her twenties, she moved west, settling in Pecos, Texas, where she worked in a hotel for a decade.
-In 1920 Lucy married Clarence Hicks in Silver City, New Mexico, and then moved to California.
-In Oxnard she continued to work as a domestic, but she also saved her money, purchased property near the center of town, and operated a brothel.
-Lucy divorced Hicks in 1929.
-In 1944 she married Reuben Anderson, a soldier stationed at Mitchel Field on Long Island, New York.
-When it was discovered that Lucy was biologically male, the Ventura County district attorney decided to try her for perjury.
-According to the district attorney, she had committed perjury when she signed the application for a marriage license, swearing that there were “no legal objections to the marriage.”
-Lucy challenged the authority of physicians who insisted that she was male.
+She did and Lucy wore girl’s clothing through her childhood before leaving school at the age of fifteen to work as a domestic.
+When she was in her twenties, Lucy moved west, settling in Pecos, Texas, where she worked in a hotel for a decade.
+In 1920 Lucy married Clarence Hicks in Silver City, New Mexico, and then moved to Oxnard, California.
+In Oxnard she continued to work as a domestic, but she also saved her money, purchased property near the center of town where she operated a brothel and sold illegal liquor during Prohibition.
+During that time she also emerged as a socialite and hostess in the city, known among the elite as an excellent baker and chef.
+When she was arrested for owning a brothel, she was bailed out of jail by the town’s leading banker.

+Anderson challenged the authority of physicians who insisted that she was male.
 “I defy any doctor in the world to prove that I am not a woman,” Anderson told reporters in the midst of her perjury trial.
 “I have lived, dressed, acted just what I am, a woman.”
-A jury convicted her, but the judge placed her on probation for ten years rather than send her to prison.
+Nonetheless, a jury convicted her and her marriage was declared invalid since only a man and woman could legally marry.
+The judge however declined to send her to prison.